Cueva La Sima is a project by Bodegas La Margarita with a very exclusive production of just 600 bottles.

-Tell this when serving: The Cave of Sima, located almost in the old town of Constantina (where the winery is located in the northern Sierra of Seville), is a paleosumidero that collected runoff water and inside which circulated a course of permanent water, responsible for the erosion of the rock and the expansion of fissures and cracks to form galleries.
+Share this when serving the wine: The Cave of Sima, located near the old town of Constantina (where the winery is located in the northern Sierra of Seville), is an ancient drain that collected runoff water and inside which circulated a course of permanent water, responsible for the erosion of the rock and the expansion of fissures and cracks to form galleries.

 - How about order sushi?